achafi/myportfolio/_posts/2020-01-02-credit-card-fraud-detection.markdown

 *Fig. 2: Amount per transaction by class*

 - Do fraudulent transactions occur more often during certain time frame ?
 Let us find out with a visual representation.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/CreditCardFraudDetection/time-amount.png" alt="">
 *Fig. 3: Time of transaction vs Amount by class*

 ### Machine learning Algorithm
 Now it is time to start building the machine learning model.
-The types of algorithms we are going to use to try to do anomaly detection on this dataset are as follows :
+The types of algorithms I ame going to use to try to do anomaly detection on this dataset are as follows :
 -  Isolation Forest algorithm
 -  Local Outlier Factor(LOF) Algorithm
 -  Support Vector